GabeScott/standard-works-vault/General Conference/1988 April - Without Guile.md

 If we practice guile in small matters, we soon can find ourselves entangled in an ever-increasing, unending spiral, because each lie or other deception often requires a larger one to cover the first.
 Moreover, the practice of guile often leads to hypocrisy, which is the false pretense of virtue or righteousness and pretending to be something that we are not.
 If we know what is right and profess to live by that knowledge but, in fact, do not, we are hypocrites.
 The Savior denounced hypocrites in unmistakable language.
 He declared:

-“Woe unto you, scribes and Pharisees, hypocrites! for ye are like unto whited sepulchres, which indeed appear beautiful outward, but are within full of ... all uncleanness.
+“Woe unto you, scribes and Pharisees, hypocrites! for ye are like unto whited sepulchres, which indeed appear beautiful outward, but are within full of … all uncleanness.

-“Even so ye also outwardly appear righteous unto men, but within ye are full of hypocrisy and iniquity” (Matt.
-23:27–28).
+“Even so ye also outwardly appear righteous unto men, but within ye are full of hypocrisy and iniquity” ([[Matthew 23.27|Matt.
+23:27–28]][[Matthew 23.28|]]).

-To the Prophet Joseph Smith, the Lord revealed: “Wo unto them that are deceivers and hypocrites, for, thus saith the Lord, I will bring them to judgment. ...
+To the Prophet Joseph Smith, the Lord revealed: “Wo unto them that are deceivers and hypocrites, for, thus saith the Lord, I will bring them to judgment. …

-“[They] shall be detected and shall be cut off, ... and wo unto them who are cut off from my church, for the same are overcome of the world” (D&C 50:6, 8).
+“\[They\] shall be detected and shall be cut off, … and wo unto them who are cut off from my church, for the same are overcome of the world” ([[D&C 50.6|D&C 50:6, 8]][[D&C 50.8|]]).

 What are the Latter-day Saints to do?
 The answer is plain.
 The Saints are to be absolutely without guile in every aspect of their lives: in their homes and families, Church callings, all business dealings, and, especially, the private and personal parts of their lives into which only they and the Lord see.